South Jersey’s Most Mispronounced Town Names

 'Tis the season for out-of-town relatives and friends to visit South Jersey -- and butcher some of our town names.

-We've compiled a brief list of some of South Jersey's most frequently mispronounced town names.
+We've compiled a brief list of some of South Jersey's most frequently mispronounced cities.

 Locals know it's "ab-SEE-kin" -- but this time of year, you may be hearing "ABB-seh-con" or "ab-seh-CON."
 The roots of Absecon can be traced back to the late 1800s and that's probably how long out-of-towners have been pronouncing the name incorrectly.